kslgrd/keithsilgard.com/about-me.markdown

 I work for [Whitespark](http://www.whitespark.ca) in Edmonton, doing a bit of everything.

 I love reading, writing, music, and wine.
-I hate scented candles, mint chocolate, and lazy grammar.
+I hate scented candles, mint chocolate, and people who make lists about stuff they hate.

 I have a personal life, filled with wonderful things which if you know me, you already know all about, and if you don't, you don't need to.